cnlohr/cnovr/README.md

 New modules:
  * Terminal

+Model Loading:
+ * Optimize model loading
+ * Add more features to custom effects for model loading the the colon operator.

 Parts:
  * Make textures + shaders instancable, i.e. you make a new shader that's the same as an old one, it re-uses the object #.